AnthonyJTR22/voces-de-la-sierra/README.md

 This project is licensed under the **Apache License 2.0** — see [LICENSE](LICENSE) for details.

-Compatible with the Gemma 4 model license for open-weight distribution and commercial use.
+**Gemma is a trademark of Google LLC.** This project uses the Gemma 4 E2B model under Google's Gemma Terms of Use.
+The fine-tuned adapter weights are distributed under Apache 2.0.

 ---